julian-michelmann/Abaddon/README.md

 5. **Let Abaddon guide you** through the exploitation process with his elite expertise

 Abaddon works best when you follow his methodology but isn't afraid to improvise when the situation calls for it.
 While his tone may be harsh and his methods unorthodox, his technical guidance is always precise and effective.

+### The Division of Labor

+The collaboration between you and Abaddon follows a specific pattern:

+1. **You perform actions** and save the results in R_ files
+2. **Abaddon analyzes** these files and extracts valuable data into E_ files
+3. **Abaddon takes notes** in the E_Scratch.md file for potentially relevant information
+4. **Abaddon shares expert opinions** and suggests next actions
+5. **When asked, Abaddon executes commands** or serves as a researcher

+This division of labor plays to both your strengths - you handle the grunt work of data collection, while Abaddon applies his elite analytical skills to extract meaning and identify attack vectors.

-## 📁 Getting Started
+## 📁 Setting Up a New Challenge

 To begin a new challenge, follow these steps: